SuperCamps COVID-19 Secure Policy Safe Holiday Camps

 We cannot wait to provide you with amazing holiday camps, filled with enriching activities, lifelong memories, and lots of happy children, in a safe and supportive environment.

-Students will be allocated into a year group bubble for their camp week.
+Students will be allocated into a year group bubble for the camp week.
 Out of the year group bubble we will form small daily bubbles.
-(Information on size of group bubbles can be found below in point 5.)
+(Information on size of group bubbles can be found below.)
 Throughout the camp day contact between group bubbles will be minimised.
 This will include ensuring staggered lunch and breaks and increasing space between groups to allow for social distancing.
-Each year group bubble will be allocated staff members, who will remain with the same group throughout the camp.
+Each year group bubble will be allocated staff members, who will remain with the same group throughout the camp. *This will be subject to government easing of restrictions*

-SuperCamps is proud to offer great flexibility for parents, however during these limiting times we will be fixing our group capacities on the Friday preceding camp.
+SuperCamps is proud to offer great flexibility for parents.
 Parents will still be able to book during the camp week, however places will be limited.
 Therefore to avoid disappointment we advise booking in advance.

-Our daily group bubbles for our 4 to 5 years-old (Early Years) students will have a maximum of 8 campers, with at least one Activity Instructor.
+Our daily group bubbles for our 4 to 5 years-old (Early Years) students will have a maximum of 16 campers, with at least two Activity Instructors or a maximum of 8 campers, with at least one Activity Instructors.
 For our 6 to 7 years-old campers our bubbles will have a maximum of 14 students, and for 8+ bubbles there will be a maximum of 15 campers per bubble with at least one Activity Instructor.
-Bubbles will be supported by our Camp Manager and Senior Activity Instructor.
+Bubbles will be supported by our Camp Manager who remains out of ratio.

-As well as all our staff receiving additional ‘COVID Secure Camp Strategy’ training, we will also be appointing a designated COVID Coordinator at each camp.
-They will be a friendly and welcoming staff member who will be responsible for ensuring that all campers understand and follow requirements expected of them.
+All staff will receive additional ‘COVID Secure Camp Strategy’ training, before working on camp.
+As part of this training, staff will understand how to implement and follow the requirements expected of them.
 Across the camp we will also be ensuring good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.
-They will also be responsible for responding appropriately to any student illness whilst on camp.
+The Camp Manager will be responsible for responding appropriately to any student illness whilst on camp.

 Each of our group bubbles will carry a cleaning kit, with staff members ensuring that surfaces and touch points are regularly disinfected.
 Students will be expected to wash their hands more often, particularly after every activity, and hand sanitiser will be provided throughout the camp.
 SuperCamps will also liaise with our fantastic host partner schools to ensure additional enhanced daily cleaning of facilities including toilets and washrooms.